zfdupont/xacto/README.md

 before finally terminating itself.

 The functions provided by a client registry are specified in the `client_registry.h` header file.
-Provide implementations for these functions in a file `src/client_registry.c`.
-Note that these functions need to be thread-safe, so synchronization will be required.
-Use a mutex to protect access to the thread counter data.
-Use a semaphore to perform the required blocking in the `creg_wait_for_empty()` function.
-To shut down a client connection, use the `shutdown()` function described in Section 2 of the Linux manual pages.
+These functions need to be thread-safe, so a mutex is used to protect access to the thread counter data.
+A semaphore is used to perform the required blocking in the `creg_wait_for_empty()` function.
+To shut down a client connection, the `shutdown()` function described in Section 2 of the Linux manual pages is used.

-Implementing the client registry should be a fairly easy warm-up exercise in concurrent programming.
-If you do it correctly, the Xacto server should still shut down cleanly in response to SIGHUP using your version.

-**Note:** You should test your client registry separately from the server.
-Create test threads that rapidly call `creg_register()` and `creg_unregister()` methods concurrently and then check that a call to the `creg_wait_for_empty()` function blocks until the number of registered clients reaches zero, and then returns.

 ## Task IV: Data Module